LeiHaoa/RabbitVar/README.md

   -B, --min                   The minimum # of reads to determine strand bias, default 2 (int [=2]) -Q, --Quality               If set, reads with mapping quality less than INT will be filtered and ignored (int [=0]) -q, --phred_score           The phred score for a base to be considered a good call.
 Default: 25 (for Illumina) For PGM, set
 			                  it to ~15, as PGM tends to under estimate base quality. (double [=22.5]) -m, --mismatch              If set, reads with mismatches more than INT will be filtered and ignored.
 Gaps are not counted as mismatches.
 Valid only for bowtie2/TopHat or BWA aln followed by sampe.
 BWA mem is calculated as NM - Indels.
 Default: 8, or reads with more than 8 mismatches will not be used. (int [=8]) -T, --trim                  Trim bases after [INT] bases in the reads (int [=0]) -X, --extension             Extension of bp to look for mismatches after insersion or deletion.
-Default to 2 bp, or only calls when they're within 2 bp. (int [=2])
-  -P, --Position              The read position filter.
-If the mean variants position is less that specified, it's considered
-			      false positive.
-Default: 5 (int [=5])
-  -I, --Indel_size            The indel size.
-Default: 50bp (int [=50])
-      --th                    Threads count. (int)
+Default to 2 bp, or only calls when they're within 2 bp. (int [=2]) -P, --Position              The read position filter.
+If the mean variants position is less that specified, it's considered false positive.
+Default: 5 (int [=5]) -I, --Indel_size            The indel size.
+Default: 50bp (int [=50]) --th                    Threads count. (int [=0])
-  -M, --Min_macth             The minimum matches for a read to be considered.
-If, after soft-clipping, the matched bp is less
-			      than INT, then the read is discarded.
+      --fisher                Experimental feature: fisher test -M, --Min_macth             The minimum matches for a read to be considered.
+If, after soft-clipping, the matched bp is less than INT, then the read is discarded.
 It's meant for PCR based targeted sequencing where there's no insert and the matching is only the primers.
 Default: 0, or no filtering (int [=0]) -A, --STD                   The number of STD.
 A pair will be considered for DEL if INSERT > INSERT_SIZE + INSERT_STD_AMT * INSERT_STD.
-Default: 4 (int [=4])
-  -L, --minlen_sv             The minimum structural variant length to be presented using <DEL> <DUP> <INV> <INS>, etc.
+Default: 4 (int [=4]) -L, --minlen_sv             The minimum structural variant length to be presented using <DEL> <DUP> <INV> <INS>, etc.
 			                  Default: 1000.
 Any indel, complex variants less than this will be spelled out with exact nucleotides. (int [=1000])
   -Y, --ref-extension         Extension of bp of reference to build lookup table.
 Default to 1200 bp.
 Increase the number will
 			                  slowdown the program.
-The main purpose is to call large indels with 1000 bit that can be missed by discordant mate pairs. (int [=1200])
-  -r, --minimum_reads         The minimum # of variant reads, default 2 (int [=2])
-  -o, --Qratio                The Qratio of (good_quality_reads)/(bad_quality_reads+0.5).
+The main purpose is to call large indels with 1000 bit that can be missed by discordant mate pairs. (int [=1200]) -r, --minimum_reads         The minimum # of variant reads, default 2 (int [=2]) -o, --Qratio                The Qratio of (good_quality_reads)/(bad_quality_reads+0.5).
 The quality is defined by -q option.
 			                  Default: 1.5 (double [=1.5])
   -O, --MapQ                  The reads should have at least mean MapQ to be considered a valid variant.
-			      Default: no filtering (double [=0])
-  -V, --freq                  The lowest frequency in the normal sample allowed for a putative somatic mutation.
+			                  Default: no filtering (double [=0]) -V, --freq                  The lowest frequency in the normal sample allowed for a putative somatic mutation.
 			                  Defaults to 0.05 (double [=0.05])
   -f, --allele_fre            The threshold for allele frequency, default: 0.01 or 1% (double [=0.01])
   -Z, --downsample            For downsampling fraction.  e.g. 0.7 means roughly 70% downsampling.
 Default: No downsampling.
 			                  Use with caution.
 The downsampling will be random and non-reproducible. (double [=0]) --VS                    How strict to be when reading a SAM or BAM.
 			                  STRICT	- throw an exception if something looks wrong.
 			                  LENIENT	- Emit warnings but keep going if possible.
 			                  SILENT	- Like LENIENT, only don't emit warning messages.
 			                  Default: LENIENT (string [=LENIENT])
       --adaptor               Filter adaptor sequences so that they aren't used in realignment.
 Multiple adaptors can be supplied by setting them with comma, like: --adaptor ACGTTGCTC,ACGGGGTCTC,ACGCGGCTAG . (string [=]) -J, --crispr                The genomic position that CRISPR/Cas9 suppose to cut, typically 3bp from the PAM NGG site and within the guide.
 For CRISPR mode only.
 It will adjust the variants (mostly In-Del) start and end sites to as close to this location as possible,if there are alternatives.
-The option should only be used for CRISPR mode. (int [=0])
-  -j, --CRISPR_fbp            In CRISPR mode, the minimum amount in bp that a read needs to overlap with cutting site.
-If a read does not meet the criteria,
-			      it will not be used for variant calling, since it is likely just a partially amplified PCR.
+The option should only be used for CRISPR mode. (int [=0]) -j, --CRISPR_fbp            In CRISPR mode, the minimum amount in bp that a read needs to overlap with cutting site.
+If a read does not meet the criteria, it will not be used for variant calling, since it is likely just a partially amplified PCR.
 Default: not set, or no filtering (int [=0])
       --mfreq                 The variant frequency threshold to determine variant as good in case of monomer MSI.
 			                  Default: 0.25 (double [=0.25])
       --nmfreq                The variant frequency threshold to determine variant as good in case of non-monomer MSI.
 			                  Default: 0.1 (double [=0.1])
-      --out                   The out put file path
+      --out                   The out put file path.
 			                  Default: ./out.vcf (string [=./out.vcf])
 ```